mathesar-foundation/mathesar-website/software-engineer.md

     header='SELF-HOSTED'
     title='Your data is yours'
     content=capture_2
+    image='assets/self-hosted.png'
 %}

 {% capture capture_3 %}
-Non-technical people often struggle to work with normalized data.
-Even database-spreadsheet hybrid applications complicate the normalization process.
+**Non-technical people** often struggle to work with normalized data.
+Even **database-spreadsheet hybrid applications complicate the normalization process**.

 Mathesar creates and reflects relationships at the database level.
-There are no “relationship column types” and there are no abstractions.
+There are no **“relationship column types”** and there are no **abstractions**.

-Mathesar uses actual foreign key constraints and provides a UI to understand links easily – no technical skills required.
+Mathesar uses **actual foreign key constraints** and provides a UI to understand links easily – no technical skills required.
 {% endcapture %}

 {% include feature.html
     header='NORMALIZED DATA'
     title='Your collaborators can easily work with normalized data' content=capture_3
+    image='assets/foreign-key.png'
 %}

 {% capture capture_4 %}
-Your colleagues can use Mathesar’s interface to answer their ad-hoc questions quickly.
+Your colleagues can use Mathesar’s interface to answer their **ad-hoc questions** quickly.

-This can reduce the need for you to create custom reports and update data manually.
+This can **reduce the need for you** to create custom reports and update data manually.
 {% endcapture %}

 {% include feature.html
     header='EASY UX'
     title='Reduce dependencies on you – empower collaborators to use your database' content=capture_4
+    image='assets/collaborators.png'
 %}

 {% capture capture_5 %}
-Mathesar is free, licensed under GPLv3.
-There are no paid plans.
+Mathesar is **free, licensed under GPLv3**.
+There are **no paid plans**.

-Although we’re new, we already have dozens of contributors.
-If you’re interested, you can also contribute.
+Although we’re new, we already have **dozens of contributors**.
+If you’re interested, **you can also contribute**.

-We work in public – you can check out what our team is doing on GitHub and Matrix.
-And via our mailing lists.
+**We work in public** – you can check out what our team is doing on [GitHub](https://github.com/centerofci/mathesar) and [Matrix](https://matrix.to/#/#mathesar:matrix.org).
+And via our [mailing lists](community).
 {% endcapture %}

 {% include feature.html
     header='OPEN SOURCE'
     title='Developed in collaboration with our community'
     content=capture_5
+    image='assets/open-source.png'
 %}

 {% capture capture_6 %}
-Manually changing your schema can require hours of rote work or custom code.
+Manually changing your schema can require **hours of rote work** or custom code.
-This can lead to disruptions – like downtime, stale data and difficulties in meeting your SLA.
+This can lead to disruptions – like **downtime**, **stale data** and difficulties in meeting your SLA.

 Mathesar makes schema and data migrations a one-click solution.
-There are no disruptions – which can help ease your data integration workflow.
+There are **no disruptions** – which can help **ease your data integration workflow**.
 {% endcapture %}

 {% include feature.html
     header='SCHEMA MIGRATIONS'
     title='Perform schema changes – in minutes'
     content=capture_6
+    image='assets/migrations.png'
 %}

 {% capture capture_7 %}
 Database joins can be confusing for non-technical users to fully understand.

-With Mathesar’s Data Explorer, your collaborators don’t need to understand joins.
+With Mathesar’s Data Explorer, your **collaborators don’t need to understand joins**.
 They can see and use relationships between data – with the joins happening behind the scenes.

-Anyone can build a query through the UI that displays data from across multiple tables.
+**Anyone can build a query through the UI** that displays data from across **multiple tables**.

 This can remove the dependency layer on you and allow for more exploration into your database.
 {% endcapture %}